Griffiths, Annual Report of the Missouri Botanical Garden 19: 266, 1908

 What is Opuntia discata?

 Opuntia discata is a handsome, large prickly pear cactus.
-It is ascending and compact to 1-1.4 m tall and perhaps the same width.
+It is ascending and compact to 1-1.4 m tall and often wider than tall.
 The distinctive, white spines provide beauty and character.

 Details

 Plants are compactly branched.
 O. discata cladodes are often 25-27 cm wide and often circular or broadly obovate, sometimes elliptical.
-Cladodes are a handsome dark green when young but turn to waxy gray or blue-gray at maturity.
-Spines are chalky white or dirty white, and reddish-brown or darker towards the very base.
-A very pale, pink tinge may permeate the whiteness.
+Cladodes are handsome and dark green when young but turn to waxy gray or blue-gray at maturity.
+Spines are chalky white or dirty white, and reddish-brown at the very base or white all the way down.
+A very pale, pink/gray tinge may permeate the whiteness.
 Overall, however, the spines appear bone-white against the pads, though they may be white or light gray.
 Spines may be up to 2.5 cm long but more commonly 1-1.5 cm and are present in 2/3 or most areoles.
 There are 3-5(7) in the uppermost areoles, whereas lower areoles may have a single spine.
-Spines are erect but not porrect.
+Spines are upright or recurved.
 They extend sideways or downwards from the areole.
 Few are precisely perpendicular to the pad.
-Mostly they have a gentle curve outwards or just lean straight outwards.
-They seldom curve parallel with (or back towards) the cladode, but this has been observed.
+Mostly, they have a gentle curve outwards or just lean straight outwards.
+They mary recurve parallel with (or back towards) the cladode.

 O. discata is hexaploid.